Mindey/openshift-django/README.md

 Django on OpenShift v2
 =

+This is a fork from [jfmatth](https://github.com/jfmatth)'s [](https://github.com/jfmatth/openshift-django) making structure more organized, approximating [aliev](https://github.com/aliev)'s [django-skeleton](https://github.com/aliev/django-skeleton), but adapted for deployment on OpenShift.
+What follows is original introduction by [jfmatth] with some modifications.

 This git repository helps you get up and running quickly with django v1.7+ and Openshift.
 ###Features
 * Ready to use for local development